-Another way to think about WHILE-TRUE is in terms of sequential composition.
-If the loop condition is true, while b do S should be equivalent to the compound statement S; while b do S. The two premises of WHILE-TRUE correspond to the two premises of the instance of the SEQ rule for S; while b do S.
+Another way to think about WHILE-TRUE is in terms of loop unrolling.
+If the loop condition is true, while b do S is equivalent to the compound statement S; while b do S. The two premises of WHILE-TRUE correspond to the two premises of the instance of the SEQ rule for S; while b do S.